 9.7 How long do we keep your personal data?

-Specifically, we retain membership data while it is still current and gift aid declarations and associated paperwork for up to 6 years after the calendar year to which they relate.
+Specifically, we retain membership data while it is still current and for a maximum of 3 months after membership has lapsed.
+This is so that we can assist you in renewal of your membership i.e. to send you reminders.
+All Gift Aid declarations and associated paperwork are kept for 6 years after the accounting year to which they relate.

 For general enquiries and other contacts, we will hold the data for as long as necessary to conclude the purpose of the contact.